dirtyfilthy/windbg-metasploit-encoder/README.md

 ** INSTALLATION **

-windbg.rb to same path in your metasploit install
+cp windbg.rb to same path in your metasploit install

 ** USAGE **